adnanel/si2018_vik_frontend/README.md

 # Run
 > npm start

-The development version runs on port http://localhost:3000
+The development version runs on http://localhost:3000